IRON BARK II IS FOR SALE

 Three mainsails.
 The one bent on is an old sail seeing out its days in flying fish latitudes.
 There are two more mainsails stowed below.
 One is a well made heavy sail that has had some use and is good for another circumnavigation.
 The other is a new, unused Tasker sail made considerably stronger than their highest specification offshore sail- a Cape Horn mainsail.
 The mainsail has conventional slab reefing with reefing winches on either side of the boom to allow the sail to be reefed from the windward side on either tack.

 Jib: Heavy duty Lee furling jib, good condition on a Profurl C320 with dedicated furling winch.
-Barient 2 speed self tailing sheet winches.
 No spare jib.
+Jib sheets are handled by a pair of Barient 2 speed self tailing sheet winches.

 Topsail; Good condition.
 Set to topmast head without yards.